 Starting a Woodworking Business from Home – Market Feasibility Research

-Those who need the wood working services include children, adults, corporate organizations, as well as individuals.
+Those who need the woodworking services include children, adults, corporate organizations, as well as individuals.

-List of Niche ideas Within the Woodworking Industry
+List of Niche Ideas within the Woodworking Industry

 Woodworking is a very wide field.
-The products that you can choose to make are also varied and give you a lot of choice.
+The products that you can choose to make are also varied and give you a lot of choices.
 In order to maintain better focus and to start with clarity and precision, it is better if you decide which category of products you are going to cater to.

 There are 2 basic factors that you need to consider when deciding a niche for your woodworking business.
-You need to look at your own skill set and you need to look at the market demand and supply.
+You need to look at your own skillset and you need to look at the market demand and supply.

 - Basket weaving